tum-taskforce/allium/README.md

 ======================

 ## Building and Running
+Rust and Cargo (version 1.45.0 or newer) are required for building.
+If not installed already, install both with [rustup](https://rustup.rs/).

-After cloning the repository build and run the project with:
+After cloning the repository, build and run the project with:
 ```
 $ cargo run --release -- [ARGS]
 ```